fe-moldark/wesleykent-website/femoldark.markdown

 #hero_height: is-fullheight
 ---

-I won't go into detail here since I have already created an entirely separate website for this topic at [fe-moldark.dev](https://www.fe-moldark.dev).
+I won't go into detail here since I have already created an entirely separate website for this topic at <a href="https://www.fe-moldark.dev" target="_blank" rel="noopener noreferrer">fe-moldark.dev</a>.
 <br><br>
 Summarized, this is a game I have been recreating with Python / Pygame from the ground up, literally started at nothing and the project now stands at around 16,000 lines of code.
 The game I am recreating is Fire Emblem, more specifically the older versions as seen on the GBA and DS since that is what I grew up with.
 This is a project that has been ongoing for many years now with just as many breaks in between.
 Life happens and you get busy I guess.
 <br><br>